particle-iot/docs/src/content/community/particle-101-workshop/debugging.md

   ![](/assets/images/workshops/particle-101/03/debugmenu2.png)
 From left to right in the image below, those buttons allow you to continue, step over the current line, step into the current line, step out of the current scope, restart the debug session (you’ll need to put the device back in DFU mode for this to work) and finally, to disconnect the session.
 <br /><br />
 5. Press the *continue button*.
-Your project will resume execution and break again on teh same line after the interval delay elapses.
+Your project will resume execution and break again on the same line after the interval delay elapses.
 <br /><br />
 6. It's also possible to only break code when a condition you define is met.
 Start by setting another breakpoint a few lines later on the `createEventPayload` line.
 <br /><br />